 Solar energy is a growing segment of our power generation mix, and it will play an important role in the future of energy production.
 Producing power with solar panels has two big advantages over fossil fuels: it is both renewable and cost-effective.

 A renewable energy source is any source of energy that replenishes naturally on a human timescale.
 Non-renewable energy sources like coal and oil aren’t considered renewable because they form over hundreds of thousands of years, which makes them unable to replenish at the rate humans use them today.
-Solar energy, on the other hand, is a renewable resource, meaning it won’t ever run out or be in short supply.
+Solar energy is a renewable resource, meaning it won’t ever run out or be in short supply.
 We simply need to build enough solar panels to capture it.

 Solar energy reaches us via the sun’s rays, while fossil fuels come from ancient carbon-rich remains on earth.
 So, as long as the sun is shining, solar energy will be around.
 (For reference, NASA scientists say the sun is about halfway through its lifetime, which means that we have about 4.5 billion years to take advantage of solar energy.)
 Solar energy is a remarkably dependable energy resource, and will always be available for us to use.